Alimoff/Tahrirchi_Test/README.md

 Question:     - How would you automate this process so that we can get new datasets every day?

-Answer:       I would automate the process using Python's sleep() function.
-We can set timer and our function automatically starts working.The main logic is -
+Answer:       I would automate the process using CRON tool.
+Because, Cron helps a server run smoothly.It has it's own special parameters to set timer.
+Some of them:
+"* * * * 1-5" -  	once every day of the week,
+"* * * * *" - once a minute,
+"0 * * * *" - once an hour,
+"0 0 * * *" - once a day,
+"0 0 * * 0" - once a week etc.
+The main logic is -
 I would save each previous result's link to some variable like list or string, so as not to write again previous information I would compare old links to new ones.
 After comparison I would clear the list or sting for append with the new ones.
 Each time it'll work perfectly.